Jeje Lalpekhlua: Chennaiyin (loan)

-In 1 September 2014, Jeje was loaned out to Chennaiyin for the inaugural 2014 ISL season by Mohun Bagan.
+On 1 September 2014, Jeje was loaned out to Chennaiyin for the inaugural 2014 ISL season by Mohun Bagan.
 On 15 October 2014, Jeje made his debut for the club against Goa, coming on as a substitute for Balwant Singh in the 80th minute.
-He scored his first goal for the club on 28 October 2014, against Mumbai City in the 26th minute in a thumping 5-1 win.
+He scored his first goal for the club on 28 October 2014, against Mumbai City in the 26th minute in a thumping 5–1 win.
 On 16 December 2014, Jeje scored a crucial goal for Chennaiyin against Kerala Blasters in the 2nd leg of the 2014 Indian Super League playoffs semi-final, which took the game to extra time.
-Chennaiyin won the game by 3-1, but failed to qualify for the finals on aggregate.
+Chennaiyin won the game by 3–1, but failed to qualify for the finals on aggregate.
 He finished the season with 4 goals in 13 appearances, which also made him the India top-scorer of the season.

 Return to Mohun Bagan

 On 31 December 2014, Jeje returned to his parent club Mohun Bagan after his loan spell with Chennaiyin for the 2014–15 I-League season.
-On 28 January 2015, he made his I-League debut for Mohun Bagan against Salgaocar, coming on a substitute for Balwant Singh in the 76th minute in a 0-0 draw.
-He scored his only goal of the 2014-15 I-League season against his former club Pune on 25 April 2015 in a 2-0 win.
+On 28 January 2015, he made his I-League debut for Mohun Bagan against Salgaocar, coming on a substitute for Balwant Singh in the 76th minute in a 0–0 draw.
+He scored his only goal of the 2014-15 I-League season against his former club Pune on 25 April 2015 in a 2–0 win.

 Chennaiyin

 Jeje was retained by Chennaiyin for the 2015 Indian Super League.
 He scored his first goal of the season in the opening match on 3 October 2015, against defending champions ATK in a 3–2 loss.
-He scored his first career ISL brace against then ISL club Delhi Dynamos on 24 November 2015 in a 4-0 thrashing.
+He scored his first career ISL brace against then ISL club Delhi Dynamos on 24 November 2015 in a 4–0 thrashing.
 He also scored in the 1st leg of the semi-final playoffs against ATK on 12 December 2015 in a 3–0 win.
 He played in the 2015 Indian Super League final on 20 December 2015, winning the 2015 ISL title for the first time.
 He finished the season with 6 goals and 3 assists in 11 appearances.
 He was also chosen as the Emerging Player of the Season.
 Jeje scored 9 goals from 20 appearances in the 2017–18 Indian Super League including twice in the playoffs semil-final against Goa.
 Chennai won their second ISL title with a 3–2 win over Bengaluru in the final and Jeje become the first Indian season top-scorer of the club.
 2018–19 Indian Super League saw a drop in Jeje's form as he only managed to score a single goal in 16 appearances while Chennai finished the season bottom of the table.
 Jeje missed whole 2018–19 season due to a major knee injury.
 On 8 September 2020, Jeje announced his exit from the club after six years of association.